Séga Coulibaly

-Séga Coulibaly (born 9 June 1996) is a professional footballer who plays as a defender for USL League One club Portland Hearts of Pine.
+Séga Coulibaly (born 9 June 1996) is a professional footballer who played as a defender for USL League One side Charlotte Independence.
 Born in Mali, he has represented France at youth level.

 Club career

 Rennes

 Coulibaly is a youth product of Stade Rennais F.C.
 He signed his first professional contract with Rennes on 13 July 2016.

 On 2 August 2016, Coulibaly signed a one-year loan deal with CS Sedan Ardennes.
 He made his professional debut with Sedan on 5 August 2016 at US Avranches in the Championnat National.
 He played the whole match in a 1–1 draw.

 In January 2018, Coulibaly joined US Avranches on loan for the remainder of the 2018–19 season, becoming an "essential" element of the team's survival in the 2018–19 Championnat National, according to coach Damien Ott.

 Nancy

 On 13 June 2018, Coulibaly signed a three-year contract with Ligue 2 side Nancy.

 In September 2019, Coulibaly again joined US Avranches on loan.